google-research/arco-era5/raw/README.md

 3. Create a docker image from the docker file of the [current directory](https://github.com/google-research/arco-era5/tree/main/raw) and push that image in the [GCR](https://cloud.google.com/artifact-registry).
    > Reference: https://github.com/google/weather-tools/blob/main/Runtime-Container.md

-4. Add the all licenses of the cds in the [secret-manager](https://cloud.google.com/secret-manager) with secret value likes this dict: {"api_url": "URL", "api_key": "KEY"}
+4. 4.
+Add the all CDS licenses into the [secret-manager](https://cloud.google.com/secret-manager) with value likes this: {"api_url": "URL", "api_key": "KEY"}
-   > NOTE: for every API_key there must be unique secret-key.
+   > NOTE: for every API_KEY there must be unique secret-key.

 5. Create a new job in [Cloud-Run](https://cloud.google.com/run) using of the above docker image with this **ENV** variables.
    * `PROJECT`